Beacon wallet

 connect

-will trigger a refresh of the balance (wallet tez balance)
+will trigger a refresh of the balance (wallet tez balance)account

 are Beacon/Taquito objects that will be used internally to connect the dots